mpanighetti/install-or-defer/README.md

 ![Install or defer prompt](img/install-or-defer-fullscreen.png)

-This workflow is most useful for updates that require a restart and include important security-related patches (e.g. Security Update 2018-003 High Sierra, macOS Mojave 10.14.2.), but also applies to critical security updates that don't require a restart (e.g. Safari 12.0.2).
+This workflow is most useful for updates that require a restart and include important security-related patches (e.g. Security Update 2018-003 High Sierra, macOS Mojave 10.14.2), but also applies to critical security updates that don't require a restart (e.g. Safari 12.0.2).
+Basically, anything with the `[recommended]` and/or `[restart]` label in the `softwareupdate` catalog is in scope.

-This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new installer ppackage when changes are made to the script or to the LaunchDaemon that runs it (despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro).
+This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new installer package when changes are made to the script or to the LaunchDaemon that runs it (despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro).
 See the [Installer Creation](#installer-creation) section below for specific steps on creating the installer for this framework.

 ## Requirements and assumptions